Sport in Scotland: Rock-It-Ball

 Rock-It-Ball has a minor presence, tending to be played in the Central Belt but is spreading throughout Scotland.
 The Scottish team won the World Cup in 2007 and 2011.

 Scotland is also leading the way in the individual version of the sport known as V2.
 The current World Champion is Scott MacMichael who plays his Rock-It-Ball with the Falkirk Cannons.
 He also is the only player to have won medals in the 2007 and 2011 team World Cup Victories.

 At Youth level Scotland has the top female player in World V2 in Meghan Plummer, who also plays her Rock-It-Ball with the Falkirk Cannons.

 It is a relatively new sport, having been created in the 21st century.

 Basket codes

 Basketball

 Basketball itself was originally invented by James Naismith, a Canadian of recent Scottish family origins, when he was in the USA.

 basketballscotland is the governing body of basketball in Scotland.

 Until the late 50s, Scotland was one of Europe's main teams as it twice qualified for the EuroBasket.
 Since then, the team declined.
 Scotland had some success at the FIBA European Championship for Small Countries where it has five bronze medals most recently in 2014.

 Netball

 Netball is played mostly by girls from the age of ten to fifteen, and is popular in private schools.

 Cue sports

 Cue sports are very popular in Scotland.

 Pool

-Pool tables are commonly to be found in Scottish pubs and social clubs.
+Pool tables are commonly found in Scottish pubs and social clubs.